debugactiveprocess/TweetFeed2Splunk/README.md

 ![](./sample.jpeg)

-## Dashbaord sample
+## Dashboard sample

-Create a dashboard with dashboardsample.xml file
+ - Create a dashboard with dashboardsample.xml file

 ### Explanation:
 - This markdown file includes all the necessary steps in one document for the user to follow.